 And there was lots that Broner gave to Garcia: he left himself open after firing his shots; he remained inactive through long periods of time; he leaned against the ropes like a sitting duck on plenty of occasions.
 Garcia was right there on him every single time, ready to make him pay, by far the more intense, calculating and effective fighter.
 And the more effective Garcia was, the more tense and wound up Broner became.
 And that’s no way to fight a top talent like Garcia.

-That being said, would it be so bad to spare a thought for Broner’s moribund dreams?
+That being said, would it be so bad to spare a thought for the moribund dreams of Adrien Broner?
 The realization that something amazing that was supposed to happen for you will actually never take place is an extraordinarily bitter pill to swallow.
 I couldn’t stop thinking about this while riding the Q train from Brooklyn to Manhattan after leaving Barclays.
-As the subway crawled along the Manhattan bridge, the night had wrapped itself around New York, and out the window I gazed at an apparently endless string of lit up skyscrapers.
-It felt like if I could only pop open one of the subway car’s windows, I could reach out with my arm and touch them.
+As the subway crawled along the Manhattan bridge, the night had wrapped itself around New York, and out the window I gazed at an apparently endless string of illuminated skyscrapers.
+It felt like if I could only open one of the subway car’s windows, I could reach out and touch them.

 Standing nearby was a group of dolled up girls.
 They talked with excitement about the place they were going to, and kept telling each other how this club was supposed to be the sickest, and were being, in general, loud and obnoxious the way dolled up girls riding a late train to the club usually are.
 But when we got to the bridge and saw the bright Manhattan skyline approaching, one of them told the others, “This is like what you see in the movies and the postcards; this is the shot right here.”
 And all the other girls got real quiet, and leaned a little bit closer to the window nearest them and stared out at the lights.
 But then the subway car was no longer on the bridge, but in a tunnel, where it was dark and there were no more lights.
 The beautiful, shining skyline was now behind us.
 We had all missed our chance to touch it.